RodZill4/material-maker/material_maker/doc/user_interface_2d_preview_panel.rst

 * select the style and color of axes displayed on top of the preview

+* select the view mode (extend, repeat, clamp or temporal antoaliasing) of the preview

 * export the previewed node to a file

 * export the previewed node's animation to a set of files or a spritesheet

 * render the previewed node and add it to the References panel

+* select a post process filter (available filters are useful to create pixel art textures in different resolutions)

 Exporting animations
 ~~~~~~~~~~~~~~~~~~~~